-Here's A Rundown Of Alex' Jones' Surreal Testimony In Court Today
+Here's A Rundown Of Alex Jones' Surreal Testimony In Court Today

 Jones also appears aggravated by media coverage of the trial.
 During one break in the proceedings, Jones walked past a corral of reporters in the hallway and muttered, “Lotta famous fiction writers out here!"

 Part of Jones’ frustration appears to be that he is unable to respond to reports in the news — a staple of Jones’ radio program and numerous Infowars daily YouTube videos.
-All parties and lawyers in the trial are under a gag order not to speak to press — though there is speculation that Jones could have violated that order with at least two videos he has posted addressing the “performance art claims.
+All parties and lawyers in the trial are under a gag order not to speak to press — though there is speculation that Jones could have violated that order with at least two videos he has posted addressing the “performance art" claims.
 “I am completely real and everybody knows it,” he said in one video posted Tuesday morning as he was driving to the courthouse.

 The gag order is an interesting wrinkle.
-While Jones is a principal party and witness of the custody trial, Jones is also a news personality, famous for commenting on news coverage.
+While Jones is a witness and principal party of the custody trial, Jones is also a news personality, famous for commenting on news coverage.
 And as the trial has become big national news, an argument has been made that he, as a journalist, should be allowed to cover it as well.

 While it’s currently unclear if Jones or his ex-wife have violated the gag order — or if they’ve been reprimanded in any way — Judge Orlinda Naranjo has spoken to press numerous times about reporting sensitive details.
 On Wednesday afternoon, she barred cell phones, computers, and all electronic devices from the courtroom, limiting the ability for reporters to cover the trial without leaving the room.

 Still, the frustration seems to mount for Jones.
-After the court recessed for lunch Jones walked past this reporter in the hallway and shook his head.
-“God, you’re desperate, man,” he said, leaving down the hall with an attorney.
+After the court recessed for lunch, Jones walked past this reporter in the hallway and shook his head.
+“God, you’re desperate, man,” he said, before leaving with an attorney.

 Charlie Warzel is a senior writer for BuzzFeed News and is based in New York.
 Warzel reports on and writes about the intersection of tech and culture.